Influence of a mortality trade-off on the spreading rate of cane toads fronts: Introduction

 \end{theorem} This type of result is standard going back to~\cite{AronsonWeinberger2} in the local Fisher-KPP setting.
 Since the dynamics of the solution are so complicated, it would be interesting to obtain more precise estimates on the propagation speed.
 We expect a logarithmic delay {\em a la} Bramson, see~\cite{BHR_LogDelay} for the delay in the cane toads equation and references therein for more general settings.

 We briefly outline the proofs of \Cref{prop:tw} and \Cref{thm:cauchy_finite} and the main difficulties that we have to face.
 The construction of a travelling wave solution with minimal speed of \Cref{prop:tw} is done by building a solution to an approximate problem on a finite ``slab'' by a degree theory fixed point argument.
-This construction appears to be a non-trivial extension of the one for the cane-toad equation with bounded traits \cite{BouinCalvez}.
+This construction appears to be a non-trivial extension of the one for the cane toads equation with bounded traits \cite{BouinCalvez}.
 In particular, our proof differs from the usual procedure in \cite{BouinCalvez} because we have both unbounded diffusivity and unbounded growth rates.
 In this direction, we also point out connections to \cite{AlfaroBerestyckiRaoul,AlfaroCovilleRaoul,BerestyckiJinSilvestre}, where travelling waves for structured models were constructed.
-The proof of the spreading result in \Cref{thm:cauchy_finite} goes as follows.
-After a slight modification, we use this procedure to build a travelling wave solution to a related analogous local problem, which, using a local-in-time Harnack inequality, provides a super-solution, and thus an upper bound.
-The lower bound follows by building a sub-solution on a moving ball using the principal Dirichlet eigenvalue of the linearized problem.
+The proof of the spreading result in \Cref{thm:cauchy_finite} proceeds as follows.
+We directly construct a super-solution of $n$ using~\eqref{eq:specQlambda}, which provides the upper bound.
+The lower bound follows by building a solution to a related problem on a moving ball to using the intermediate steps of the construction of the travelling wave and applying a local-in-time Harnack inequality to compare this to $n$.
 This is a simpler version of the kind of procedure described in greater length in the next section.

 The proof of \Cref{prop:tw} is in \Cref{sec:tw} and the proof of \Cref{thm:cauchy_finite} is in \Cref{sec:cauchy_finite}.